BWI Thurgood Marshall Airport, MD (BWI)

 Sited three miles south of the Patapsco River and on intersecting rail lines joining Baltimore, Washington, and Annapolis, the town is a good example of one built around the electric interurban lines which thrived between 1890 and 1920) Linthicum Heights is a good example of the suburbanization of the county along rail lines at the turn of the 20th century.
 Primarily residential to this day, the historic district shows a wide variety of building forms and stylistic influences in a quiet small-town atmosphere that contrasts strongly with the enormous metropolitan areas of which it is a part.
 The MTA Light rail line through Linthicum is built on the right of way of the Washington, Baltimore and Annapolis interurban.

-The staffed BWI station provides ticketing but not assistance with baggage, and is served by approximately 63 Amtrak trains on weekdays, plus weekend service and MARC trains Monday through Friday.
+The staffed BWI station provides ticketing but not assistance with baggage, and is served by approximately 60 daily Amtrak trains plus MARC trains.

 - 10 Short Term Parking Spaces